MAHTEP/TEMOA-Europe/README.md

 The `TEMOA-Europe/` directory contains the database of the techno-economic description for the European energy system over a time scale starting from 2005 up to 2100:
  - `TEMOA_Europe.sql` is the modifialble version of the dataset
- - `TEMOA_Europe_Fusion_2035` includes the binary version of the database file and the Excel file with the results for the scenario "Fusion_2035", where fusion energy is available starting from 2035;
+ - The directory `TEMOA_Europe_Fusion_2035` includes the binary version of the database file and the Excel file with the results for the scenario "Fusion_2035", where fusion energy is available starting from 2035;
- -  `TEMOA_Europe_Fusion_2060` includes the binary version of the database file and the Excel file with the results for the scenario "Fusion_2060", where fusion energy is available starting from 2060;
+ -  The directory `TEMOA_Europe_Fusion_2060` includes the binary version of the database file and the Excel file with the results for the scenario "Fusion_2060", where fusion energy is available starting from 2060;
- -  `TEMOA_Europe_no_fusion` includes the binary version of the database file and the Excel file with the results for the scenario "No_fusion", where fusion energy is not available in the European energy system.
+ -  The directory `TEMOA_Europe_no_fusion` includes the binary version of the database file and the Excel file with the results for the scenario "No_fusion", where fusion energy is not available in the European energy system.

 The three scenarios are described in detail in Daniele Lerede's PhD thesis (available soon)